To succeed as a student, you will need to work hard. However, hard work alone will not lead to academic success per se.

 How to Develop Academic Skills?

 Developing academic skills starts with early intervention and dedication.
 To start developing your academic strategies, try to create a schedule and a planner.

 Write down your homework and goals each day.
 Then, schedule specific segments of time daily for each of your most important tasks.
 Create an “urgency rating” next to each task.

 Those with the highest urgency rating should be performed first, as they are the most crucial.

 Then, you will know which tasks to complete as soon as you get home from school or work, and which you should complete tomorrow or over the course of a week.

-Additionally, being someone with strong academic abilities requires a passion for knowledge seeking and learning.
+Additionally, being someone with strong academic abilities requires a passion for knowledge-seeking and learning.

 You should be willing to constantly seek out information on how to improve yourself and learn more about your field.

 One way to do this is to ask for feedback from teachers, colleagues, or bosses.
-If they have any productivity reports, ask to see the data.
+If they have any productivity reports, ask them to see the data.

 They may also give you general advice on what to work on.
 Do not take this personally.
 Rather, see it as an opportunity to grow and learn new skills.